Nikeweke/EXAMPLES--Golang/channels.md

 ```
 <br />

-### GetUser with possible error example - one iteration
+### "GetUser" with error in return - one iteration

 ```go
 package main